liamc1994/docs/docs/cc-SHOUTcast-FAQ.md

 > [IMPORTANT] SHOUTcast.com has stopped allowing new listings from older versions.
 Unfortunaly their latest version removes existing features and asks a monthly fee of 9 USD to add them back.
 We have decided to keep the older version since we do not want our clients to lose features they use and love.

+> As alternative we have created [authhash.shoutca.st](https://authhash.shoutca.st/).
+This allows you to still create pre-2.6 authhashes.

 First of all we need to go to the admin interface of SHOUTcast itself.
 To do this go to Centova Cast and in the side bar you can find "Admin".
 ![](https://images.shoutca.st/fef0d8e-Schermafbeelding_2016-07-27_om_12.03.24.png)
 Now we're at the SHOUTcast DNAS status page.
 Up in the menu you can find "Stream Login".